-On review of the Significant Accounting Policies of the school annexed to the financial statements for FY 2016-2017 to 2018-2019 mentioned the method of accounting - "The school follows cash system of accounting".
+On review of the Significant Accounting Policies of the school annexed to the financial statements for FY 2016-2017 to 2018-2019 mentioned the method of accounting - "The

 Thus, the financial statements of the school were not prepared in accordance with the requirements of Generally Accepted Accounting Principles (GAAP) including Accounting Standard 1 and Guidance Note 21.
 Also, the school did not submit auditor's report to verify whether the auditor issued a qualified opinion on the financial statements to highlight the deviation from the requirements of a mandatory accounting standard prescribed by the Institute of Chartered Accountants of India.